Service Dog Laws in Mississippi – A Deep Dive

 Think of a service dog as an aid that helps someone with a disability to better access services (or to be able to better access and enjoy life in general), much like a wheelchair or cane.

 Service animals are not pets, even though they may appear like pets.
 Fake service dogs are pets that people are attempting to take into public places.
+For a related article, check out my guide to Emotional Support Animal Laws Mississippi.

 In brief, service animals may go with their (legally disabled) handler wherever the public can go.
 There are a few exceptions, like sterile hospital environments and religious organizations.